 Introduction

-There are few variances because most contemporary music uses Western 12 key scales, and money chords are somewhat standardized.
+There are few variances because most contemporary music uses Western 12 tone scales, and money chords are somewhat standardized.
 As a result, newly composed music may be exposed to plagiarism and copyright infringement even when there is no purpose to do so.

 To solve the above problems, we propose a conditional music generation model.
 We borrowed musegan [1] model to implement the music generation model.
-This model's drawback is that the user cannot select the genre of the music that is produced.
-Therefore, we altered musegan model to generate music in accordance with genre.
-Each structure of CGAN [3], BIGGAN [4], and ACGAN [5] was applied to musegan to confirm the performance difference between the three music generation models.
+This model's drawback is that the user cannot select the genre of the music when we generate it.
+Therefore, we altered musegan model to generate music following genre.
+Experiments on performance differences were conducted by applying CGAN [3], BIGGAN [4], and ACGAN [5] to musgan.

 Section 2 introduces the studies conducted to provide condition information to music generation and GAN [2].
-The method proposed in Section 3 is explained.
-Section 4 shows the things necessary for the experiment and the results of the experiment, and Section 5 draws the conclusion.
+Section 3 explains the proposed method .
+Section 4 shows the dataset and metrics for the experiment and the results of the experiment, and Section 5 concludes.

 Related Works

-musegan [1] generate a midi with five multi-track when generating music.
-Based on GAN [2], the model can extract high level features like music style.
+Musegan [1] generates a midi file with five multi-track.
+Based on GAN [2], the model can train high level features like music style.
 However, there is a limitation that music cannot be created by genre.

 Many studies have been conducted to improve the performance and control the output according to the desired condition by giving the condition to the GAN as additional information.
 CGAN [3] can artificially generate data of a desired class and uses labels to train generators and discriminators.
-In this case, since the label is not in a fixed form, it can have various forms.
-BIGGAN [4] implements high resolution image generation of 512x512.
+BIGGAN [4] generates high-resolution image of 512x512.
 However, BIGGAN has a disadvantage that class leakage [4] occurs, and it cannot cleanly create an image of a label related to human.
-ACGAN [5] creates a conditional image by making the discriminator additionally determine the class of the input image.
-In previous studies, quality decreased when the number of classes was increased, but ACGAN has the advantage of being stable and complying with quality because it can learn Generator and Discriminator for each subset after dividing large data sets by class.
+ACGAN [5] creates a conditional image by making the discriminator determine the class of the input image.
+In previous studies, quality decreased when the number of classes increased, but ACGAN has the advantage of being stable and complying with quality because it can learn Generator and Discriminator for each subset after dividing large data sets by class.

 Methods